DonaldWK/html-templates2/README.md

 # Shinethemes---Silkshine
-A one page Bootstrap Multipurpose Responsive Theme by Shinethemes
+A one page Bootstrap Multipurpose Responsive Theme by Shinethemes Bootstrap Theme Silkshine is a one page HTML Template.
+Develop your onepage website for company, Hotels, Restaurants, Real Estate etc. Show your team members for company.
+This theme is made of Bootstrap 3.3.6.
+Bootstrap means there is no need to worry about Different screens.

 Silkshine(http://shinethemes.com/free-bootstrap-theme-silkshine) is a one page multipurpose theme created by shinethemes(http://shinethemes.com)

 ## Getting Started